BeAllAround/json-dom-viewer/README.md

-# json-viewer
+# json-dom-viewer

-Written in pure DOM, Json Viewer is a data viewer for dissecting json data.
+Written in pure DOM, Json DOM Viewer is a data viewer for dissecting json data.

 It is inspired by the Javascript object viewer appearing in our console by either `console.log` call or simply typing out a global variable and hitting enter.